-All of these attractions are within 20 minutes or so of the Virginia Beach oceanfront.
+All of these attractions are within 20 minutes or so of the oceanfront.
 But if you're willing to travel further afield, there's even more.
-Click here for Virginia Beach Attractions beyond the Beach area.
+Scroll all the way down the page for a link to Virginia Beach Attractions beyond the Beach area.

-And if you're on a budget, check out our Cheap or Free Family Vacation Ideas page.
+And if you're on a budget, check out my Cheap or Free Family Vacation Ideas page (see link below).

 How about this family fun idea?
 Pick up a Monster Coupon Book or Virginia Passport Book (free at most corners along Atlantic Avenue).
 Look through the books and find a coupon for yummy Dough Boy's California Pizza ($2 off a large pizza, $9.99 all you can eat buffet, etc.) Get free Aloha Leis and use the coupon for a free Frisbee (with kid's slice).
 Then, play some family frisbee while you wait for the sidewalk entertainment to begin.